A career as a jewellery designer enables you to combine your creative talent and business skills with hands-on crafting ability

 There are limited opportunities for graduates in salaried positions.
-The majority build their careers as freelancers or start their own business.
-Graduates may decide to accept a lower paid position in order to learn specific skills from experienced craftspeople.
+Most designers build their careers as freelancers or start their own business.
+You may decide to accept a lower paid position in order to learn specific skills from experienced craftspeople.

 Income figures are intended as a guide only.

 Most designers are self-employed or freelance, which leads to more flexibility and the opportunity to work hours to suit you, or on a part-time basis.

 If you're self-employed, you may find that your hours will fluctuate to meet demand.
 For employed designers, working hours are usually regular and don't involve shifts.